technofocus-pte/mdrnzappsdtbsdepth/Lab 8/Lab 08 - Deploying chat app on Azure Container Apps with PostgreSQL Flexible Server.md

 ### Task 4: Provision Services and deploy application to Azure

+1. In the **infra** folder, select the **main.bicep** file to open it.
+2. Navigate to the **C:\LabFiles\Deploying chat app on Azure Container Apps with PostgreSQL Flexible Server** directory, select the **main.bicep** file, and open it.
+3. Copy the code and replace the contents of the main.bicep file in the Codespace.
+4. Save the main.bicep file to apply the changes.
-1. Run the following command on the Terminal.
+5. Run the following command on the Terminal.
 It generates the code to copy.
 Copy the code and press Enter.

       +++azd auth login+++

       ![](./media/image19.png)

-2. Default browser opens to enter the generated code to verify.
+6. Default browser opens to enter the generated code to verify.
 Enter the code and click **Next**.

       ![](./media/image20.png)

-3. Sign in with your Azure credentials.
+7. Sign in with your Azure credentials.

       ![](./media/image21.png)

-4. To create an environment for Azure resources, run the following Azure Developer CLI command.It asks you to enter environment name .Enter any name of your choice and press enter (eg :+++ragpgpy@lab.LabInstance.Id+++)
+8. To create an environment for Azure resources, run the following Azure Developer CLI command.It asks you to enter environment name .Enter any name of your choice and press enter (eg :+++ragpgpy@lab.LabInstance.Id+++)